-- Secured \$65K in funding for the Sutter's Fort Exterior Lighting Project from Hume Development, Midtown Association, SMUD and Sutter Health, and launched the planning efforts for the first phase of the project in partnership with California State Parks. - Partnered with Sutter Health to successfully host 8 movies for Movies at the Fort in the summer of 2019, drawing in a total of approximately 2K attendees to the free events which featured a spirited DJ, vendors and a relaxing lounge area. - Partnered with Sutter Health and Yoga Moves Us to bring a free monthly yoga class, called First Friday Flow, to the southwest lawn of Sutter's Fort from April to September 2019, bringing in over 400 participants for all classes combined.
+- Secured \$65K in funding for the Sutter's Fort Exterior Lighting Project from Hume Development, Midtown Association, SMUD and Sutter Health, and launched the planning efforts for the first phase of the project in partnership with California State Parks. - Partnered with Sutter Health to successfully host 11 movies since 2019 for Movies at the Fort, drawing in over 2.5K attendees to the free events which featured a spirited DJ, vendors and a relaxing lounge area. - Partnered with Sutter Health and Yoga Moves Us since 2019 to bring a free yoga class, called Friday Flow, to the southwest lawn of Sutter's Fort from May through September, bringing 30+ attendees to each class.